Gubaer/josm-scripting-plugin/docs/v1/network-api.md

 to upload data to the server.
 It can be used to upload data using one of the upload strategies JOSM supports:

 *   uploading each object individually
-*   uploading objects in chunk
+*   uploading objects in chunks
 *   uploading objects in one go